 Andaman and Nicobar Islands are a major tourist attraction with several beaches that offer water sporting and adventure activities such as snorkelling and scuba diving.
-The coastal belt surrounding these islands is the abode of one of the richest coral reef ecosystem in the world.
-Ministry of Shipping has identified 12 locations to be developed in phase-I of its Lighthouse Tourism initiative.
+The coastal belt surrounding these Islands is the abode of one of the richest coral reef ecosystems in the world.

-- Annual exploitable stock of marine fish of more than 240,000 tonnes
+Annual exploitable marine fish stock of over 240,000 tonnes